 This map shows what is happening in world history in 500 CE.

 This period in world history is seeing the “Ancient World” giving way to the “Medieval World”.
 Apart from being a convenient demarcation to help us moderns make sense of the past, does this actually mean anything?
 Perhaps it does, in the Eastern Hemisphere at least.
 The Medieval epoch (roughly 500 to 1500) is a time of building on the achievements of the Ancient World, but also of moving societies in new directions, preparing the way for the modern world.

 The “universal” empires which marked the latter phases of the Ancient World (Roman, Parthian/Persian, Mauryan/Gupta, Han) consolidated the achievements of the previous centuries, and spread them beyond their original core areas.
 Now we enter a period where the connections between different regions and civilizations expand and deepen, as do conflicts.
-In each of the major civilizations, religion or ideology plays a more dominant role than in the past: Europe becomes “Christendom”, and goes to war against Islam, now ruling the Middle East and North Africa; in India, a three-way contest between Buddhism, Hinduism and Islam plays out; in China and East Asia, Buddhism and Confucianism interact; in South-East Asia, Hinduism, Buddhism and then Islam mould the new societies developing there.
+In each of the major civilizations, religion or ideology plays a more dominant role than in the past: Europe becomes “Christendom”, and goes to war against “the world of Islam”, now ruling the Middle East and North Africa.
+In India, a three-way contest between Buddhism, Hinduism and Islam plays out; and in China and East Asia, Buddhism and Confucianism interact with each other.
+In South-East Asia, Hinduism, Buddhism and then Islam mould the new societies developing there.

 All this arises from – and contributes to – old boundaries become more fluid, and links between regions becoming more intense.
 Despite setbacks, this stimulates continuing technological and economic progress, and prepares the ground for the coming of the modern world.

 Around the World